wp-plugins/thumbshots/readme.txt

 == Description ==

 Quickly insert a thumbshot of any website with a shortcode and a URL as a parameter into any WordPress post/page.
 This plugin makes use of the Thumbshots.com service and can be used with either a free or a paid account.

+Thanks to Ian Blackford from <a href="http://www.designconscious.com/">Design Conscious</a> for the initial concept and funding of the plugin.

 == Installation ==